Postdoctoral Fellow, Philosophy, University of Toronto

 Hegel's institutionalization of ethical life (Sittlichkeit) into the spheres of the family, civil society, and the state is regarded as among his most important contributions to philosophy.
 In this study, I show that Hegel understands institutions to be rational social forms.
 Institutions, such as marriage, the corporation, and sovereignty, are concrete forms that order social life according to its immanent telos, the realization of human freedom.

 Ontologically, institutions are, for Hegel, meso-level social structures that combine a mode of being with a social function.
 For example, marriage is a social relation that functions to spiritually unite two spouses; the corporation is an association that functions to establish internal order and mutual respect among its members.
-Against the views of contemporary social ontologists, such as John Searle and Vincent Descombes, these forms have an existence that is ontologically objective, similar to other social phenomena like economic recessions and racism, because it does not depend on people's attitudes about the institution itself.
+Against the views of contemporary social ontologists, such as John Searle and Vincent Descombes, these forms have an existence that is ontologically objective, similar to other social phenomena like economic recessions and racism, because their existence does not depend on people's attitudes about the institution itself.

 Hegel's institutional theory should be compelling to us today, I conclude, because it accounts for the nature, necessity, and objectivity of institutions in human life and provides a normative foundation for social critique.
 Appreciating Hegel's theory will aid us in rethinking institutions and inspire new directions in social research.